 Inheritance tax is paid on the estate of a person who has died.
-A persons Estate can include Property, money, shares, insurance policies, pensions ect.
-Any assets that can add value to a persons Estate should be considered when working out inheritance tax.
+A person’s estate can include property, money, shares, insurance policies, pensions etc. Any assets that can add value to an estate should be considered when working out tax.

 When do you have to pay inheritance tax?